godotengine/godot-docs/about/list_of_features.rst

 - :ref:`Low-level access to servers <doc_using_servers>` which allows bypassing
   the scene tree's overhead when needed.
 - Command line interface for automation.

    - Export and deploy projects using continuous integration platforms.
    - `Completion scripts <https://github.com/godotengine/godot/tree/master/misc/dist/shell>`__
      are available for Bash, zsh and fish.

 - Support for :ref:`C++ modules <doc_custom_modules_in_c++>` statically linked
   into the engine binary.
 - Engine and editor written in C++17.

    - Can be :ref:`compiled <doc_introduction_to_the_buildsystem>` using GCC,
      Clang and MSVC.
 MinGW is also supported.
-   - Friendly towards packagers: in most cases, system libraries can be used instead of the ones provided by Godot.
+   - Friendly towards packagers.
+In most cases, system libraries can be used instead of the ones provided by Godot.
 The build system doesn't download anything.
      Builds can be fully reproducible.

 - Licensed under the permissive MIT license.

    - Open developement process with :ref:`contributions welcome <doc_ways_to_contribute>`.

 .. seealso::